bnika/MerkOrCore/README.markdown

 *Note that MerkOrCore is developed and tested under Mac OS X only, please report any problems with other platforms!*
 ### Redis
 The MerkOr data is stored in Redis format.
 Redis is available at http://redis.io (installation instructions under http://redis.io/download).
-The Redis data is included in this package as `dump.rdb`.
+The Redis data is included in this package as `dump.rdb.bz2`.
-After you have installed Redis and loaded the MerkOr data, you can try it out directly in Redis command line interface, (in the Redis directory start `src/redis-cli`), for example:
+After you have installed Redis, unpacked and loaded the MerkOr data, you can try it out directly in Redis command line interface, (in the Redis directory start `src/redis-cli`), for example:

     redis 127.0.0.1:6379> smembers merkor_is_lemma_lampi
     1) "merkor_is_id_45966"